-- In the District of Columbia, SREC eligibility dates back to the solar energy system’s interconnection date, so long as the system is registered with the state within that same calendar year.
-Systems not registered within the same calendar year will be eligible for SRECs in January of the year in which they are registered.
+- In the District of Columbia, SREC eligibility dates back to the solar energy system’s interconnection date, so long as the system’s registration is submitted to the district within that same calendar year.
+Systems not submitted for registration within the same calendar year will be eligible for SRECs in January of the year in which they are registered.

 - For example, a solar energy system interconnected in June 2017 and registered in October 2017 will receive credit back to June 2017; a system interconnected in June 2017 but registered in February 2018 will be eligible back to January 1, 2018, the beginning of the calendar year.

 - Systems smaller than 10kW DC in D.C. that do not have a revenue grade solar meter have production estimated by GATS with a tool called PV Watts.
 Systems that are larger than 10kW DC are required to have a dedicated revenue grade solar meter, and generation data must be reported from this meter.

 - Both solar thermal and photovoltaic technologies are eligible for SRECs.